 Israeli academics have been equally alarmed by “Third Temple” ideas.
 In January, Keshev–the Center for the Protection of Democracy in Tel Aviv issued a 12-page report entitled, “Targeting the Temple Mount,” which examined current threats to the Temple Mount from extreme militant and messianic groups.

 The report claimed, “Threats to the Temple Mount have reached a critical stage.”
-The danger, the report said, comes from some ten organizations who influence tens of thousands of people and who are acting to reinstitute Temple practices and rituals.
+The danger, the report said, comes from some ten organizations that influence tens of thousands of people and who are acting to reinstitute Temple practices and rituals.

 The secular research continued, “In the event of damage to the holy sites, all the blame will be placed on Israel and apocalyptically destructive forces may be unleashed.”